JuliaBaucher/linkedin-ai-copilot-extension/README.md

 # LinkedIn AI Copilot - Phase 1

 LinkedIn AI Copilot is a unique AI Chrome extension that works on desktop and mobile (via remote desktop).
 It reads LinkedIn posts and linked external articles to generate personalized, high-quality comments.
-Built for busy professionals, it saves time, increases engagement, and helps attract more attention to their LinkedIn posts.
+Built for busy professionals, it saves time, increases engagement, and helps maximize post visibility during LinkedIn's critical first hour, when early meaningful comments have the greatest impact on reach.

 ```
 \\wsl$\Ubuntu\home\juliabaucher\projects\linkedin-ai-copilot-extension